Understanding the Fiji Regions© FijiPocketGuide.com

 © FijiPocketGuide.com

 Planning a getaway to Fiji sounds simple enough until you realise there are 333 islands!
-Thankfully, the islands are split into various regions and islands groups, each having its own charms and reasons to visit.
-In this guide to the Fiji regions, we go over each region or island group, in brief, to launch you into planning the trip of a lifetime.
+Thankfully, the islands are split into various regions and island groups, each having its own charms and reasons to visit.
+In this guide to the Fiji regions, we go over each region or island group in brief to launch you into planning the trip of a lifetime.

 Here’s a quick overview of Fiji’s regions if we have to describe them in one sentence…